 This recipe has a simple nutty orange flavor.
 I am a little obsessed with orange right now.
 I think it may be the new lemon.
 May I suggest that you serve it with 100% pure maple syrup?
 I made the switch a couple years ago.
 Once you go pure, you’ll never go back.
 And yes, that is a Coke bottle I’m serving the syrup in.
 It’s time invest in a syrup dispenser.

-3. Cut bread and place in dish.
+- Prep the night before serving.
+Cut bread and place in an 11 x 7 baking dish.
 Sprinkle with chopped nuts.

-4. Whisk together milk, eggs, cinnamon, turbinado, salt, zest, juice, and vanilla in a separate bowl.
+- Whisk together milk, eggs, butter, turbinado, cinnamon, vanilla, zest, juice, and salt in a separate bowl.

-7. Morning of, preheat oven to 425°.
-Sprinkle top with a pinch of turbinad0.
+- Morning of, preheat oven to 425°.
+Sprinkle top with a pinch of turbinado.
 Bake for 30 minutes or until liquid is set.
 Cover with foil after 15 minutes to prevent burning.

 - Enjoy with warmed 100% pure maple syrup.